 How until I know if my application was successful?

 After submitting your application, you should receive an outcome within 5 weeks.
 Of course, many applications are decided in a shorter time scale.
 If your scheme is complex then you could be waiting for months.

 If you’re successful, then you can hire trades and start the building works within days.

 However, if planning is denied, you’ll want to read through the reasoning and formulate a plan for the way forward.
 This is where having an architect as part of your team is useful as they’ll be best to advice you of your next steps.

 Now you have a better idea of how to answer “Do I need planning permission?” as well as the process.
 However, where is the best place to start?

 Call your local planning authority and explain your idea to them.
 Ask them if your project is covered by permitted development or whether planning permission is needed.

 They should be happy to help as you’re trying to make their job easier and jump through the right hooks!

-If you’re in doubt at any stage of the planning process, call your local planning authority.
+If you’re in doubt at any stage of the planning process, call your local planning authority and ask them “Do I need planning permission for x?”.
 They are there to help.